-The SAEM Residency Vacancy Service was established to connect EM residency directors with prospective residents to fill unexpected vacancies in training programs.
-Programs are invited to notify SAEM of any unexpected vacancies or positions created due to program expansion, etc. and SAEM monitors and updates the listings.
-Prospective emergency medicine residents may review these listings and contact the residency programs directly.
+The SAEM Residency Vacancy Service connects emergency medicine (EM) residency directors with prospective residents to fill vacancies in training programs.
+Programs are invited to notify SAEM of any unexpected vacancies or positions created due to program expansion, etc., and SAEM will post your listing on its website.
+Prospective EM residents may review these listings and contact the residency programs directly.

 If you would like a Residency Vacancy listed or if information needs to be updated, please email SAEM at ResidencyVacancy@saem.org.

-Applicants must be eligible for an ACGME approved PGY-2 Emergency Medicine resident trainee position, in good standing within his/her current training program with program director approval and have no current NRMP Match violations.
+Applicants must be eligible for an ACGME approved PGY-2 Emergency Medicine resident trainee position.
+The successful candidate will be in good standing within his/her current training program with program director approval and have no current NRMP Match violations.